15.6 Subjective Assessment

 Clinical tips

-Genital Discharge – a mix of fluid and cells from the vagina or penis which varies in color, texture and possibly associated with an odor.
+Genital discharge: a mix of fluid and cells from the vagina or penis which varies in color and texture and is possibly associated with an odor.
 Other symptoms may include itching, pain, swelling or redness.

 Do you have any genital discharge?
 Are you sexually active?